softchris/azure-book/azure-functions.md

 - **storage account**, function app must be linked to a storage account.
 It uses this for internal operations such as logging function executions and managing execution triggers.
 Also function code and configuration file are stored here

 ## Creating a function app
-Now there are different ways of doing this we can create functions in the following ways:
+Now there are different ways of creating a Function app, namely:
 - **Portal**, Using the Azure Portal
 - **CLI**, Using the Azure CLI
 - **VS Code**, Using VS Code to scaffold an Azure Function app and Azure Functions using some amazing plugins made for the purpose.